Ridesharing is using an online platform to connect passengers with drivers who use their privately owned vehicles to facilitate transportation needs.

 - Evaluate behavior: Pay attention to how your passengers act.
 This can help you get out of a dangerous situation.

-You’re hopefully familiar with the car insurance policy you purchased for your personal use as a driver.
-But once you start driving for Uber or Lyft, this policy no longer covers you.
+Your car insurance policy is great for your personal use, but once you start driving for Uber or Lyft, this policy will likely no longer cover you.
 Driving for a ridesharing app falls under the “commercial use” category, and attempting to file a claim for an accident that occurred under this type of use can result in your policy being canceled.
 This is where rideshare insurance comes into play.

 Rideshare insurance providers categorize your time as a driver into three phases: